aws-samples/aws-backup-amplify-appsync/README.md

 amplify push
 ```

+Now open the file *amplify/backend/custom/backups/cdk-stack.ts* and modify line 17 (at the time of this writing) to replace YOUR_AMPLIFY_USERNAME with the username of your Amplify IAM user which you setup during initial configuration.
 You have now successfully enabled backups for your Vue application built with Amplify, GraphhQL and DynamoDB.
 You can leave this application running overnight to see the daily backups show up in your AWS Backup Vault.

 ## Cleanup